MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 ## Exercise 6: Choose a path for the rest of the lab

-From here, you will be using the DICOM service for the features outlined in [the beginning of this lab](https://github.com/microsoft/azure-health-data-services-workshop/tree/main/Challenge-08%20-%20DICOM%20service#learning-objectives-for-Lab-08).
+From here, you will be using the DICOM service for the features outlined in the objectives at the beginning of this lab.
 You have the option to follow either of these paths:

-**Basic Path**

-You can use an already configured Postman collection to execute the series of tasks.
+- **Basic Path** where you can use an already configured Postman collection to execute the series of tasks.
+This will covered in this exercise.

--or-

-**Advanced Path**

-You can follow the provided articles that go over how to programmatically communicate with the DICOM service using C\#, Python, or cURL.
+- **Advanced Path** where you can follow the provided articles that go over how to programmatically communicate with the DICOM service using C\#, Python, or cURL.
+This is covered in Exercise 7.

 **Basic Path**